hyperledger-archives/grid-rfcs/0000-product.md

 * Address of the Agent submitting the transaction
 * Address of the Organization the Product is being created for
-* Address of the Product Type Schema the  product’s properties must match
+* Address of the Product Namespace Schema the product’s properties must match
 * Address of the Product to be created

 The outputs for ProductCreateAction must include: